PaloAltoNetworks/Splunk-Docs/autofocus-and-minemeld.md

 Then, navigate to the **Palo Alto Networks Add-on**, then click the **Configuration** tab at the top.
 Click the **Add-on Settings** tab.
 Enter your AutoFocus API key into the field.

 ![Enter an AutoFocus API Key to collect information about AutoFocus tags in MineMeld data](/assets/autofocus-api-key.png)

+## Verify AutoFocus Tags

+AutoFocus tags are pulled at midnight every night by default.
+To manually trigger a tag retrieval with this search:

+    | panautofocustags

+To verify the tags have downloaded use this search:

+    | `pan_autofocus_tags`

+This should come up with a table full of AutoFocus tags and data about those tags.